Home > Blogs > Understanding How Rent Increase Notice Works In the UK 2026?

 Rent increase by a contractual clause

 In this contract, this rule is written that allows the landlord to increase the rent.
 This contractual agreement includes a rent review clause.
 This clause explains when the landlord can review the rent and how any increase will be calculated.
-If you’re unsure whether your agreement includes proper clauses, consult with experienced London real estate agents who understand UK tenancy law.
+It also sets out the notice period the landlord must give before the new rent takes effect.

 Rent increases during the periodic portion of a contract